 Q.11) I am in Palma for a week.
 Which area has the best budget hotels?

-Ans: The best budget hotels in Palma are situated either in close vicinity of tourist attractions or city centre.
+Ans: The best budget hotels in Palma are situated either in close vicinity of tourist attractions or the city centre.
 To know more about budget hotels in Palma, please visit Palma Hotels.

 Q.12) Please provide the emergency numbers in Palma